abdellani/final-project/README.md

 # About the program

-This project is a facebook-like web application, where a user can share content, build relationships with other users, and express his points of view.
+This project is a facebook clone web application, where a user can share content, build relationships with other users, and express his points of view.

 # Installation